 Hardwick, the RAF and the USAAF

-RAF Hardwick is a former World War
+Hardwick is a former World War

 II airfield in England.
 The field is located near the village